deebeebolger/Project_CeLaVie/DataflowChart_pages/Bad_ChannelTime_Detect_MAD.md

 For each time window, a channel is deleted if the proportion of its data presenting extreme values exceeds a defined percentage, here **5%**.
 A maximum proportion of channels that can be deleted based on the above criterion is defined; here this proportion is 20%.

+In the *RELAX_config* file, the above parameters are defined as follows :

+### MAD (Median Absolute Deviation) from median voltage shift within 1 second epochs
+It is the threshold MAD from the median in all epochs for each electrodes against the same electrode in different epochs.
+If set lower than 20MAD, it would catch less severe voltage shifts.

+In the GUI : **_MAD from median voltage shift_** : *Relax_cfg.ExtremeVoltageShiftThreshold* = 20 MAD